Flanders' Block

 Flanders' Block is a historic commercial building in Madelia, Minnesota, United States, built in 1872.
 From 1872 to 1878 it served as the county seat building of Watonwan County, housing the courthouse, offices, and jail.
-Flanders' Block was listed on the National Register of Historic Places in 1984 for having local significance in the theme of politics/government.
+Flanders' Block was listed on the National Register of Historic Places in 1984 for its local significance in the theme of politics/government.
 It was nominated for its associations with the early development of Watonwan County's government.

 Description

 Flanders' Block has eight arched windows on the second level.
 It was originally built with five arched windows on the main level and a conventional storefront in the remaining three bays.
 At the time of its National Register nomination, the street facades were covered by later remodelings, but the owner subsequently removed the sheathing and restored the original storefront.